 As shown in Table 18, there are 202 EL scholars.
 This table indicates that more than 90% of all English learners are Hmong, one of the lowest performing subgroups in the district.
 Hmong scholars are primarily visual, tactile-kinesthetic, field dependent learners.
 The traditional American educational system is primarily delivered through modalities that are overwhelmingly auditory, verbal-linguistic, logical-mathematical and field independent.
-Field-independent learners acquire knowledge most effectively in a social or group setting.
+Field-independent learners thrive in independent instructional settings, while field-dependent learners acquire knowledge most effectively in a social or group setting.
 Hmong scholars are not the only scholars who are more visual and tactile-kinesthetic learners.